With the opioid crisis still ravaging America, Narcan often crops up in the news but what is Narcan exactly?

 Naloxone is an extremely safe medication that only has a noticeable effect on individuals who have opioids in their system.
 Individuals who are given naloxone should be observed constantly until emergency care services arrive and by medically supervised for at least two hours after the medication is administered.

-According to Surgeon General Jerome Adams, naloxone is effective at reversing the effects of
+According to Surgeon General Jerome Adams, naloxone is effective at reversing the effects of an opioid overdose.

 “Expanding the awareness and availability of this medication is a key part of the public health response to the opioid epidemic.
 Naloxone is a safe antidote to a suspected overdose and, when given the time, can save a life.”